Air Quality Rules & Planning

 111(d)/129 Plans

-While NSPS covers new sources, Clean Air Act (CAA) Section 111(d) allows EPA to control emissions from existing sources through emission guidelines.
+While NSPS covers new sources, Clean Air Act (CAA) Section 111(d) allows EPA to regulate emissions from existing sources through emission guidelines.
 CAA Section 129 was added for solid waste incineration units.
 Emission guidelines are not direct regulations; states are required to implement and enforce these standards by developing regulations (OAC 252:100 in Oklahoma) and submitting plans to EPA.